 Seasickness Prevention.
 Don't let seasickness deter you from traveling!
 Read our suggestions for coping with seasickness.

 Staying Healthy.
-Several weeks before you leave, visit your local travel clinic to make sure you have the correct immunizations and drugs specific to your destination.
+More than a month before you leave, visit your local travel clinic to make sure you have the correct immunizations and drugs specific to your destination (note that some immunizations, such as Hepatitus A, require boosters at specific intervals to be effective so these need to be started early).
 Travel clinics or doctors specializing in travel medicine are more up-to-date about destination requirements than your family doctor.
 Use good judgment about eating food – freshly cooked foods are usually more safe than raw or foods that have been sitting on a buffet at an improper temperature.
 Find out if the restaurant, hotel, or city water system chlorinates its water before you use or drink it.

 Snacks.
 All our safaris include full delicious meals.
 But since we often go out in the field early in the morning and stay out late, we recommend that you bring a small snack in your pack each day.
 Individually packaged snack bars are especially convenient and easily pass through agricultural inspections.